logto-io/logto/packages/connector-smtp/README.md

 You can get a new Gmail account at [Gmail](https://mail.google.com/), or you can use an existing account if you have one.

-An [Gmail official post](https://support.google.com/a/answer/176600) shows how to determine required properties' values to operate Gmail via an SMTP connector.
+A [Gmail official post](https://support.google.com/a/answer/176600) shows how to determine required properties' values to operate Gmail via an SMTP connector.

 By following the post, your connector JSON should be like this: